mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-MatMul.md

 Finally we run on-disk our experiment again, now with OpenBLAS.
 We do this both with OpenBLAS running with one thread and with many threads.

-We'll skip the code (it's identical to what's above) and just give a table of results.
-We find that we don't improve much by using OpenBLAS and that when we try to use both parallelism schemes together we *lose* performance.
+We'll skip the code (it's identical to what's above) and give a comprehensive table of results below.

+Sadly the out-of-core solution doesn't improve much by using OpenBLAS.
+Acutally when both OpenBLAS and dask try to parallelize we *lose* performance.

 Results